rust-lang/rfcs/text/0000-sized-hierarchy.md

 Introducing a hierarchy of `Sized` traits will enable extern types to implement a trait for unsized types and therefore not meet the bounds of `size_of_val` and `align_of_val`.

+# Terminology
+[terminology]: #terminology

+In the Rust community, "unsized" and "dynamically sized" are often used interchangeably to describe any type that does not implement `Sized`.
+This is unsurprising as any type which does not implement `Sized` is necessarily "unsized" and the only types this description captures are those which are dynamically sized.

+In this RFC, a distinction is made between "unsized" and "dynamically sized" types.
+Unsized types is used to refer only to those which have no known size/alignment, such as those described by [the extern types RFC][rfc_extern_types].
+Dynamically-sized types describes those types whose size cannot be known statically at compilation time and must be computed at runtime.

+Within this RFC, no terminology is introduced to describe all types which do not implement `Sized` in the same sense as "unsized" is colloquially used.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation